LightSolverInternal/laser-mind-client/README.md

 ## Features
 - **QUBO Problem Solving:** The `solve_qubo` function accepts a QUBO problem, represented either as a 2D array (matrix) or an adjacency list, and returns the solution.
 - **Synchronous and Asynchronous Operation:** Users can choose between blocking (synchronous) and non-blocking (asynchronous) modes for QUBO problem solving.
+- **Fetching Account Details:** All account info is available through this client.
+Includes: email, solve time remaining, variable count ("spin") limit and the user's expiration date.
 - **Flexible Installation:** Compatible with both Windows and MacOS systems.

 ### Solve QUBO